Crayfish as food: Nordic countries

 Crayfish is a popular dish in Sweden and Finland, and is by tradition primarily consumed at a crayfish party, called kräftskiva, during the fishing season in August.
 The boil is typically flavored with salt, sugar, ale, and large quantities of stems and flowers of the dill plant.
-While most Americans eat them warm, the Swedes and Finns normally eat them cold after letting them sit in a brine over night.
+While most Americans eat them warm, the Swedes and Finns normally eat them cold after letting them sit in a brine overnight.
 One traditional Swedish and Finnish practice is to eat crayfish with a vodka or akvavit chaser.
 Most crayfish in Sweden are fished by professional fishermen or by lakeside property owners.
 The only lake where crayfish fishing is not limited to professionals and landowners is in Lake Vättern.
 The catch of domestic freshwater crayfish, Astacus astacus, and even of a transplanted American species, Pacifastacus leniusculus, is very limited, and to satisfy demand, the majority of what is consumed has to be imported.

 Russia and Ukraine

 In Russia and Ukraine, crayfish (раки, sing. рак) are a traditional seasonal appetizer that is used as an accompaniment to beer and liquor.
 Although native varieties tend to be larger (usually, Astacus astacus), rampant freshwater pollution and years of overfishing largely limit availability to imports—most from Armenia, Kazakhstan and China.
 Prior to cooking, the crustaceans are soaked in water or milk, then boiled live for 7–15 minutes in rapidly boiling salted water with additional ingredients, such as carrots, onion, dill, parsley, bay leaf, peppercorns.
 More extravagant preparations include such ingredients as white wine, beer, sour cream, cloves, caraway seed, coriander seed, chili peppers, stinging nettle, etc. Russians rarely incorporate crayfish into complex dishes and, unlike other cultures, they usually consume the entire crayfish, short of the shell and the antennae.
 Russian and Ukrainian fascination with crayfish goes back quite far and generates considerable lore.
 An old proverb: "When there is no fish, even crayfish is a fish."
-There are as many myth associated with picking the freshest live crayfish as there are for picking ripe watermelons.
+There are as many myths associated with picking the freshest live crayfish as there are for picking ripe watermelons.
 Russians and Ukrainians, generally, will not cook fresh crayfish if the crustaceans are dead or perceptibly lethargic.
 (But pre-boiled frozen specimens are acceptable.)